 April 28 to May 5 2019

-Scotland west coast: We will take you on a relaxing sailing trip along the Scottish west coast and the inner Hebrides.
+Whiskey expedition : We will take you on a relaxing sailing trip along the Scottish west coast and the inner Hebrides.
+We visit the most famous whiskey distillery’s in Mull, Jura and Islay.
 Breathtaking landscapes, historical castles and abbeys, as well as wild sea life and seabirds are there to discover.

 Date: April 28 to May 5 ……..2019

-Embarkation on the first day of travel at 6 pm in Oban
+Embark: on the first day of travel at 6 pm in Oban.

 We have divided the prices into two categories, because our double cabins are of different sizes.
 All prices are per person for accommodation in: